-Color Guard Leadership 2025/26
+Guard Leadership 2026/27

-As our program grows, a Captain, Co-Captain & Lieutenants are needed to help lead the Color Guard & Winter Guard seasons.
-When the season calls for it (when the show requires multiple sections), section leaders may also be chosen to make sure that every member is able to get the help they need.
+When the season calls for it (when the show requires multiple sections and/or team has exponential growth), section leaders may also be chosen to make sure that every member is able to get the help they need.

 Do not be afraid to apply for leadership.
 You are not just thrown in without guidance.
 As you have experienced, our goal is to train you not only with guard skills but to build your confidence as an individual and as a team.
 That includes Honesty, Dependability, Responsibility, Communication, Respect of Authority, Respect of Peers, and ability to work well in all situations.
 These are needed not only in guard, but in all manners of life.
 We are here to help you build and practice those skills.
-Your instructors will teach you and your former leaders (alumni) will be available to help you.
+Your staff will teach you and your former leaders (alumni) will be available to help you as well.

 Leadership Info Packet